ARBUCHELI/REFACTORING-EXAMPLE-WINE-QUALITY-ANALYSIS/README.md

 # Author: Andrés R. Bucheli.
-### Disclaimer: This example and the solution was created by Udacity.(Software Engineering Practices Pt 1).
+### Disclaimer: This example and the solution was created by Udacity (Software Engineering Practices Pt 1).
+Adaptation as a repository: Andrés R. Bucheli.